jundalisay/spblist/content/en/research/paracelsus/nature/book-09/chapter-05b.md

 First of all you must know, that every Metall, as long as it lies hid in its first being, hath its certaine peculiar stars.

-So Gold hath the stars of the Sun, Silver the stars of the Moon, Copper the stars of Venus, Iron the stars of Mars, Tinne the stars of Jupiter, Lead the stars of Saturne, Quicksilver the starres of Mercury.
+So Gold hath the stars of the Sun, Silver the stars of the Moon, Copper the stars of Venus, Iron the stars of Mars, Tinne the stars of Jupiter, Lead the stars of Saturn, Quicksilver the starres of Mercury.

 But as soon as they come to their perfection, and are coagulated into a fixt Metalline body, their stars fall off from them, and leave them, as a dead body.